Thayallan-S/Thayallan-S.github.io/README.md

 You can take a look at this website at www.thayallans.com

 # TO-DO
-Add a experience timeline including work experience & changes made
+Add a experience timeline including work experience & awards won